 And that’s no wonder, because Magic: The Gathering is an excellent game.
 It marries social gaming, the themes and artwork of a fantastical multiverse, and the tactics and hardline strategy of something closer to chess.

 Even better, publisher Wizards of the Coast has ensured that it’s easy to play socially all across the world, with most local tabletop shops holding Friday Night Magic events weekly for newcomers and veterans alike, as well as playing online via its digital incarnation Magic: The Gathering Arena.

 That said, the series has collected so many products over its 25 year history - including more than 15,000 different cards - that it can be near-impossible to work out exactly how to start if you’re a beginner.

 Here, we’ll be outlining the basics of how Magic: The Gathering works, what to buy to get started and where to move onto once you’ve grasped the basics.

 So whether you want to play online or off, as a pair or in a group, here is how to get playing the Magic: The Gathering card game.

 Imagine you’re the grand battle commander (stupid voice and hat optional), and your creatures are your frontline.
 Any monsters you have on the table can defend you, taking damage in your stead.
 As well as creature cards, you'll also have an array of spells, artefacts, enchantments and more.
 Everything is powered by land, a coloured energy, or mana, if you will.

 The aim of the game is to kill the other player(s).
-You each start with 20 health points, which are typically tracked using a 20-sided dice, familiar to d20-wielding Dungeons and Dragons players.
+You each start with 20 health points, which are typically tracked using a 20-sided dice, familiar to d20-wielding Dungeons and Dragons 5E players.